MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 ## Error handling

-To handle extension errors, we have provided some unique error codes with expected messages and resolution detail.
+To handle extension errors, we have provided some unique error codes with the expected message and resolution detail.

 ### Error code 1